 The MMS Middle School faculty team is led by Suzanne Sanders.
 Sanders, a graduate of Penn State University, has more than 15 years of experience in authentic Montessori classrooms in Costa Rica, Pennsylvania, Colorado and Charleston.
 She holds AMS certification in Montessori 6-12 education and trained this summer with educators from around the world at the AMI Montessori Orientation to Adolescent Studies (ages 12-18) through the North American Montessori Teachers’ Association at Hershey Montessori School’s Huntsburg Farm Campus near Cleveland — the only Montessori adolescent teacher training of its kind offered in North America.

-MMS Head of School Dana Gilliland, whose more than 25 years of Montessori experience includes opening a Montessori middle school program in Indonesia, is offering overall guidance for the program.
 Rachel Scarpelli, a graduate of Middle Tennessee State University, is the middle school classroom assistant.
-Scarpelli is in her second her at MMS.
+Rachel is in her second her at MMS.
 (Learn more about MMS faculty here.)

 What do our students say?